Checkpoints

 The default

-network is where our virtual machine gcelab2
+network is where the virtual machine gcelab2

 is located.

-virtual machine
+virtual machine.

-- Add a tag to the virtual machine
+Add a tag to the virtual machine:

-- Update the firewall rule to allow
+Update the firewall rule to allow:

-- List the firewall rules for the project
+List the firewall rules for the project:

 Output:

-Verify communication is possible for http to the virtual machine
+Verify communication is possible for http to the virtual machine:

 You will see the default nginx